Skip to main content

 A screenshot of the Microsoft Word Certificate Details window with the Details tab showing and highlighted.

-8. If this is the wrong certificate, click OK.
+8. If this is the wrong certificate, and does not assert a key usage of “Non-Repudiation,” click OK.
 Then click More Choices to see other certificates.
 Select another certificate and repeat these steps until you find the correct certificate.

 A screenshot of the Microsoft Word Select a Certificate windo.

-9. Click the Sign button to sign the document.
+9. Once the appropriate certificate is selected, click the Sign button to sign the document.
 Insert your PIV card into the card reader.
 Enter your smart card (PIV) PIN and click OK.

 A screenshot of the Microsoft Word Windows Security Smart Card window.